What Is Claymation Definition

 Every claymation film begins as a flicker of imagination—an ephemeral tale seeking form.
 The initial concept is the cornerstone of this cinematic genre, a seed from which the narrative sprouts, demanding careful nurturing through detailed storyboarding.

-Transitioning from fleeting thoughts to concrete visuals, I delineate every scene with precision in my storyboards.
+Transitioning from fleeting thoughts to concrete visuals, delineating every scene with precision in the storyboards.
 This visual script not only serves as a directorial guide but also establishes the tempo and mood essential for the subsequent phases of production.

 Crafting the Clay Characters